jsandler18/jsandler18.github.io/_tutorial/dyn-mem.md

 space](/extra/peripheral.html)).
 I have decided to use the memory range 0x100000 - 0x200000.
 This range starts at 1 MB and runs for 1 MB.
 I chose this because it is large enough that it is well outside the range of the kernel code, and small enough that it does not use up a significant chunk of memory that user code might want.

 Now that we have a large chunk of memory, all we need is a function to divide it up!
-We want to expose the familiar interface `void * malloc(uint32_t bytes)` to do this.
+We want to expose the familiar interface `void * malloc(uint32_t bytes)` in the files `src/kernel/mem.c` and `include/kernel/mem.h` to do this.
 We are going to manage this by associating each allocation with a header.
 The headers will form a linked list, so we can easily traverse from the beginning of one allocation to the next.
 It will also include a size, and whether the allocation is currently in use.
 Here is the definition of the header structure: